 Line 6.
-Alternative minimum tax.
-Unless the corporation is treated as a small corporation exempt from the alternative minimum tax (AMT), it may owe the AMT if it has any of the adjustments and tax preference items listed on Form 4626, Alternative Minimum Tax-Corporations.
-The corporation must file Form 4626 if its taxable income (loss) combined with these adjustments and tax preference items is more than the smaller of:
+Alternative minimum tax (AMT).
+Unless the corporation is treated as a small corporation exempt from the AMT, it may owe the AMT if it has any of the adjustments and tax preference items listed on Form 4626.
+The corporation must file Form 4626 if its taxable income (or loss) before the NOL deduction, combined with these adjustments and tax preference items, is more than the smaller of \$40,000 or the corporation's allowable exemption amount (from Form 4626).

-• \$40,000, or

-• The corporation's allowable exemption amount (from Form 4626).

 For this purpose, taxable income does not include the NOL deduction.
-Get Form 4626 for details.
+See Form 4626 for details.

 Exemption for small corporation.
-A corporation is treated as a small corporation exempt from the AMT for its tax year beginning in 2001 if that year is the corporation's first tax year in existence (regardless of its gross receipts) or:
+A corporation is treated as a small corporation exempt from the AMT for its tax year beginning in 2002 if that year is the corporation's first tax year in existence (regardless of its gross receipts) or:

-1. It was treated as a small corporation exempt from the AMT for all prior tax years beginning after 1997, and
+1. It was treated as a small corporation exempt from the AMT for all prior tax years beginning after 1997 and

-2. Its average annual gross receipts for the 3-tax-year-period (or portion thereof during which the corporation was in existence) ending before its tax year beginning in 2001 did not exceed \$7.5 million (\$5 million if the corporation had only 1 prior tax year).
+2. Its average annual gross receipts for the 3-tax-year-period (or portion thereof during which the corporation was in existence) ending before its tax year beginning in 2002 did not exceed \$7.5 million (\$5 million if the corporation had only 1 prior tax year).